Updated: 5 days ago

 Purchase a bokashi bin complete set.

-You'll need the bokashi bin that is an airtight container with a tap and inner sieve to separate food from the liquid.
+You'll need the bokashi bin which is an airtight container with a tap and inner sieve to separate food from the liquid.

 The bokashi comes with a cup.